Department: Anya Itpak Elementary School

 - Compliance with federal background check.

-- Must satisfy health requirements as defined by the Tribe/state/federal program standards for care of children:
+- Must satisfy health requirements as defines by the Tribe/State/Federal program standards for care of children:

 - Successfully pass a pre-employment drug test, upon hire.